frederic-perez/AmE-dictionary/data/idioms.md

 __the nature of the beast__
 __the new black__
 __the next best thing__ Something that is as good a substitute as possible for that which is really desired or best suited. _My walking shoes have a hole in them, so I’ve been using the next best thing—my hiking boots._
+__the next big thing__ A future trend. _Designers will discuss the next big thing in home decorating._
 __the Nikon choir__ The paparazzi or a large group of photojournalists, especially when actively engaged in photographing someone or something of great interest.
 (Refers to the Nikon brand of camera.) _As soon as the starlet walked out onto the red carpet, the Nikon choir swelled to a nearly deafening volume._
-__the nitty-gritty__ :three::hammer:
+__the nitty-gritty__ :four::hammer:
 __the nosebleeds__ A seating area very high up in a stadium or theater, as for a sporting event, musical performance, play, etc., which typically costs less money but has a restricted view.
 “Nosebleed” refers jocularly to the effects of extremely high altitudes on the body, which can often cause nasal hemorrhaging, among other symptoms. _I wish you wouldn’t be so stingy when you’re buying tickets.
 I’m sick of watching football games up in the nosebleeds!_
+__the old gray mare ain’t what she used to be__
 __the other side__ Existence after death; the world of the afterlife. _I miss my wife terribly, but I keep the faith that I will see her on the other side some day._
 __the outside world__ The people, culture, ideas, or experiences beyond an enclosed, sheltered, or remote place, situation or environment. _Being raised out on the farm meant Jacob had little knowledge of the outside world._
 __the pit of (one’s) stomach__ :two: An area in the core of one’s abdomen, approximately in or near one’s stomach, in which one feels a physical response to strong emotion, especially fear, stress, or anxiety. _I’ve had this awful feeling in the pit of my stomach all morning because I know we’ll be finding out the results to the final exam this afternoon._
+__the powers that be__
-__the proof is in the pudding__ The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
+__the proof is in the pudding__ :dart::two: The final results of something are the only way to judge its quality or veracity. _OK, if I did everything right, the engine should work right, but the proof will be in the pudding._
 __the pump__ _informal_ A gasoline pump, used as a synecdoche to represent gas stations as a whole. _Prices at the pump have been at their lowest since 1995._
 __the rabbit died__ [:scroll: From an early pregnancy test developed in 1931 in which the urine of a woman thought to be pregnant was injected into a female rabbit; if the woman was pregnant, the rabbit’s ovaries would react.
 A common misconception at the time was that the rabbit would die if the woman was pregnant, hence the expression.]
 The woman to whom we are referring is pregnant; the pregnancy test was positive. _I saw Carol shopping for maternity clothes in the mall the other day.
 I guess the rabbit died!_
 __the real McCoy__ “The real McCoy” is an idiom and metaphor used in much of the English-speaking world to mean “the real thing” or “the genuine article”, e.g. “he’s the real McCoy”.